Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 This document was produced by a group operating under the W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.

-Privacy on the Web is primarily regulated by two forces: the architectural capabilities that the Web platform exposes (or does not), and laws in the various jurisdictions where the Web is used ([New-Chicago-School]).
-These regulatory mechanisms are separate; a law in one country does not (and should not) change the architecture of the whole Web, and likewise Web specifications cannot override any given law (although they can affect how easy it is to create and enforce law).
-The Web is not merely an implementation of a particular legal privacy regime; it has distinct features and guarantees driven by shared values that often exceed legal requirements for privacy.
+Privacy on the web is primarily regulated by two forces: the architectural capabilities that the web platform exposes (or does not expose), and laws in the various jurisdictions where the web is used ([New-Chicago-School], [Standard-Bodies-Regulators]).
+These regulatory mechanisms are separate; a law in one country does not (and should not) change the architecture of the whole web, and likewise web specifications cannot override any given law (although they can affect how easy it is to create and enforce law).
+The web is not merely an implementation of a particular legal privacy regime; it has distinct features and guarantees driven by shared values that often exceed legal requirements for privacy.

-Few architectural principles are absolute, and privacy is no exception: privacy can come into tension with other desirable properties of an ethical architecture, and when that happens the Web community will have to work together to strike the right balance.
+Few architectural principles are absolute, and privacy is no exception: privacy can come into tension with other desirable properties of an ethical architecture, including accessibility or internationalization, and when that happens the web community will have to work together to strike the right balance.

 The primary audiences for this document are